ReactiveXYZ-Dev/Adonis-Queue-Pro/README.md

 ## Consumer/Producer model
 Instead of defining Job as a single entity, this library separates the responsibility of job into consumer and producer, here are the definitions:

-**Producer:** Defines the static properties of the job, in kue's context,  **supported** properties include **priority, attempts, backOff, delay, ttl and unique**.
+**Producer:** Define the static properties of the job, in kue's context,  **supported** properties include **priority, attempts, backOff, delay, ttl and unique**.
 Documentations of each property can be found in Kue and Kue-scheduler's Github.

-**Consumer:** Defines the runtime actions of the job, in kue's context,  **supported** actions include **concurrency** and the process handler.
+**Consumer:** Define the runtime properties of the job, in kue's context,  **supported** properties include **concurrency** and the process handler.

-Example of a basic producer/consumer pair can be found by generating a sample job using the ``./ace queue:generate`` command.
+Example of a basic producer/consumer pair can be found by generating a sample job using the ``./ace queue:job`` command.

 ## CLI API